ag143/workshop/PowerBI/DA-100 Exam Prep/note.md

 ### SSAS Tabular
 when publish SSAA Tabular (live connection) data model to Power BI Service, Data Gateway must be used in order for this to be possible (due to Live Connection)

+### **Large dataset storage format**
+    used for datasets over the 0GB refresh limit in Sevice
+- available for Premium & Embedded capacities and Premium Per User **STeps to enable**:
+1. configure **incremental refresh**, if you expect your ds will become larger and progressively consume more memory
+1. Publish the model as a **dataset** to Power BI Sevice
+1. In PBI service, go to Dataset > Settings > **Large dataset storage forma**, click the lider to turn "on", and then "apply"
+1. refresh the ds to load **historical data** based on the incremental refresh policy

 # transform
 1. unpivot and pivot to transform a table into correct format (section 6, 43)